ApolloAuto/apollo/docs/specs/perception_apollo_5.0.md

 ### Closest In-Path Object (CIPO) Detection

 The CIPO includes detection of key objects on the road for longitudinal control.
 It utilizes the object and ego-lane line detection output.
 It creates a virtual ego lane line using the vehicle's ego motion prediction.
-Any vehcile model including Sphere model, Bicycle model and 4-wheel tire model can be used for the ego motion prediction.
+Any vehicle model including Sphere model, Bicycle model and 4-wheel tire model can be used for the ego motion prediction.
+Based on the vehicle model using the translation of velocity and angular velocity, the length and curvature of the pseudo lanes are determined.
 Some examples of CIPO using Pseudo lane lines can be seen below:

 1. CIPO used for curved roads
 ![](images/CIPO_1.png)